tenstorrent/ronin/jitte/README.md

 Make sure that `clang++` is directly callable from the command line as described above in the "Prerequisites" section.

-Assuming `jitte` as you current directory, run individual examples, for instance:
+Assuming `jitte` as the current directory, run individual examples, for instance:

 ```
 ./bin/examples/eltwise_binary